input-output-hk/cardano-repo-tool/Readme.md

   repo-status              List the statuses of each repo. reset-changes            Reset any changes to the cabal.project and stack.yaml
                            files.
-  update-hash              Get the latest git hashes, and update the stack.yaml
+  update-cabal-project     Update git hashes in cabal.project file (in the
-                           and cabal.project file for the specified repo. update-hashes            Get the latest git hashes, and update all stack.yaml
+                           current directory) from the stack.yaml file. update-hash              Get the latest git hashes, and update the stack.yaml and cabal.project file for the specified repo. update-hashes            Get the latest git hashes, and update all stack.yaml